 Pro Tips #1: What about the Google My Business verification code that does not arrive?

-If you have not received a postcard after 14 days, you should contact Google directly.
+You should contact Google directly if you have not received a postcard after 14 days.

 Step 1: Go to Google Support and tell them about your company and problem.